Information Rate-Harvested Power Tradeoff in THz SWIPT Systems Employing Resonant Tunnelling Diode-based EH Circuits: Introduction

-Finally, unlike for SWIPT systems operating in the gigahertz (GHz) frequency band, the design of coherent information RXs, which detect the phase of the received THz signal, is challenging due to the instability and phase noise of THz local oscillators \cite{Yi2021}.
-However, since the spectrum available in the THz band is significantly larger compared to that in the GHz frequency band, high data rates can also be achieved with unipolar \gls*{ask} modulation \cite{Yi2021}.
-Furthermore, since EH circuits are envelope detectors, they can not only harvest energy, but can also be exploited for extracting information from the received THz signal if unipolar ASK modulation is utilized.
-Moreover, since, in THz communication, the required data rates are high and the channel time coherence intervals are small, computationally complex THz signal processing algorithms may not be feasible in practice and low-complexity waveform designs are needed for THz SWIPT systems \cite{Sarieddeen2021, Tataria2021}.
+{Another important aspect of THz SWIPT systems is that, unlike SWIPT systems operating in the GHz frequency band, the design of coherent information RXs, which detect the phase of the received THz signal, is challenging due to the instability and phase noise of THz local oscillators and inefficiency of THz power dividers \cite{Yi2021}.
+However, since the spectrum available in the THz band is significantly larger compared to that in the GHz frequency band, high data rates can also be achieved with unipolar \gls*{ask} modulation, which allows for non-coherent detection \cite{Yi2021, Hanif2023}.
+As a result, since EH circuits can also be regarded as envelope detectors, they can be used not only for EH, but also to extract information from the received THz signal and hence, inefficient high-frequency oscillators and THz power dividers at the RX can be avoided.}